mabuchilab/Instrumental/docs/driver-dev.rst

 These functions, if implemented, should be defined at the module level.

 `list_instruments()`
-    Optional for VISA-based drivers.

-    This must return a list of `ParamSet`\s which correspond to each available device that this driver sees attached.
+    (*Optional for VISA-based drivers*) This must return a list of `ParamSet`\s which correspond to each available device that this driver sees attached.
 Each `ParamSet` should contain all of the params listed in this driver's `_INST_PARAMS`.

 `_instrument(paramset)`
-    Optional.

-    Find and return the device corresponding to `paramset`.
+    (*Optional*) Must find and return the device corresponding to `paramset`.
 If this function is defined, `instrumental.instrument()` will use it to open instruments.
 Otherwise, the appropriate driver class is instantiated directly.

 `_check_visa_support(visa_inst)`
-    Optional, only applies to VISA-based drivers.

-    Returns `True` if `visa_inst` is a device that is supported by this driver.
+    (*Optional, only applies to VISA-based drivers*) Must return ``True`` if `visa_inst` is a device that is supported by this driver.
 This is only needed for VISA-based drivers where the device does not support the `*IDN?` query, and instead implements its own message-based protocol.

 Writing Your `Instrument` Subclass